thierrydecker/learning_c/docs/system/PROCESSMANAGEMENT.md

 **_4) /bin/sh:_** The location of the Bourne Shell, which the kernel tries to run if it fails to find an init process.

+The first of these processes that exists is executed as the init process.

+If all four processes fail to execute; the Linux kernel halts the system with a panic.

+After the handoff from the kernel, the init process handles the remainder of the boot process.

+Typically, this includes initializing the system, starting various services, and launching a login program.

 ### Process ID allocation

 ### The Process Hierarchy